knowsuchagency/docker-compose-airflow/readme.md

   project: myproject
 ```

-You'll likely also want to change your default host bind in Docker for Mac
+You'll likely also want to change your default host bind **ip** in Docker for Mac

 ![Imgur](https://i.imgur.com/Vu8vgqA.png)